Palace of Westminster: Prince's Chamber

 The Prince's Chamber is a small anteroom between the Royal Gallery and the Lords Chamber, named after the room adjoining the Parliament Chamber in the Old Palace of Westminster.
-Thanks to its location, it is a place where members of the Lords meet to discuss business of the House.
-Several doors lead out of the room, to the division lobbies of the House of Lords and to a number of important offices.
+Thanks to its location, it is a place where members of the Lords meet to discuss the business of the House.
+Several doors lead out of the room, to the division lobbies of the House of Lords and to several important offices.

 The theme of the Prince's Chamber is Tudor history, and 28 oil portraits painted on panels around the room depict members of the Tudor dynasty.
 They are the work of Richard Burchett and his pupils, and their creation entailed extensive research, which contributed to the founding of the National Portrait Gallery in 1856.
 12 bronze bas-reliefs are set into the wall below the portraits, executed by William Theed in 1855–1857.
 Scenes included are The Field of the Cloth of Gold, The Escape of Mary, Queen of Scots and Raleigh Spreading His Cloak As a Carpet for the Queen.
-Above the portraits, at window level, there copies of six of the ten Armada tapestries, which hung in the chamber of the House of Lords until their destruction in the 1834 fire and depicted the defeat of the Spanish Armada in 1588.
+Above the portraits, at window level, are copies of six of the ten Armada tapestries, which hung in the chamber of the House of Lords until their destruction in the 1834 fire and depicted the defeat of the Spanish Armada in 1588.
 The project was put on hold in 1861 (by which time only one painting had been completed), and was not revived until 2007; As of August 2010, all six paintings are now in their intended places.

 The room also contains a statue of Queen Victoria, seated on a throne (itself placed on a pedestal) and holding a sceptre and a laurel crown, which show that she both governs and rules.
-This figure is flanked by allegorical statues of Justice and Clemency—the former with a bare sword and an inflexible expression and the latter showing sympathy and offering an olive branch.
+This figure is flanked by allegorical statues of Justice and Clemency, the former with a bare sword and an inflexible expression and the latter showing sympathy and offering an olive branch.
 The sculptural ensemble, made of white marble and carved by John Gibson in 1855, reaches 2.44 m in height; its size has long been considered out of proportion with the fittings of the Prince's Chamber, and the flanking statues ended up in storage between 1955 and 1976.
 However, the size and location of the group, in the archway opposite the doors to the Royal Gallery (which are removed before State Openings of Parliament to facilitate the royal procession), indicate that it was meant to be seen from a distance, and to symbolically remind the monarch of their royal duties as they would walk down the Royal Gallery on their way to deliver their speech.